HorvathLab/ReQTL/README.md

 ## Getting Started

 These instructions will get you a copy of the scripts up and running on your machine for development and testing purposes.
 See *Running the scripts* for notes on how to use the project on a live system.
+We have provided sample data that is meant only to demonstrate the formatting that is expected for the input data.
+Due to the small number of rows in our sample data, the code will not run as expected if the sample data is used directly as input.

 ### Prerequisites